 Meyer finds satisfaction in seeing students in clinical practice gain new perspectives and use “differentiated strategies to impact student learning.”
 She incorporates technology into her teaching, recognizing the extensive applications for learning that technology offers.
 Her dissertation focused on the impact preservice training had on Trinity alumni and their perceived ability apply and integrate technology standards in their teaching.

 A dedicated traveler, Meyer has visited Hong Kong, Germany, France, England, Belgium, Switzerland, Austria, and the Netherlands.
 She also has led groups of students to Spain, Honduras, Belize, and China during Interim.
 Summertime finds Meyer indulging her favorite pastimes: fishing and floating in the waters of western Michigan.

 She and her husband, Gary, live in South Holland, Illinois.
 They have two sons.
-Greg ’11 is married to Joanna (Dykstra) ’11, and Justin is a junior at Trinity.
+Greg, a Trinity grad, is married to Joanna (Dykstra) ’11, and Justin is also a Trinity grad.
 The family attends Faith Church in Dyer, Indiana.

 - Contemporary Issues Seminar

 - Science Methods for grades K-8 in Adult Studies

 - Teaching Reading K-8